gbili/docker-git-server-hooks/README.md

 There was a problem making sure that once you `git push` to the git server, git was able to deploy the code to `node-apps` app directory. `node-apps` is a volume shared between `git-server-hooks` container and `node-app-js` container.

-As [this post suggests](https://medium.com/@nielssj/docker-volumes-and-file-system-permissions-772c1aee23ca), what matters to being able to write to a dir, is that containers' user/group which waht to write, has the same UID or GID than the user or group having read/write/execute powers on the volume (regardless of name or passwords).
+As [this post suggests](https://medium.com/@nielssj/docker-volumes-and-file-system-permissions-772c1aee23ca), what matters to being able to write to a dir, is that the containers' user/group that wants to write, has the same UID or GID as the user or group having read/write/execute powers on the volume (regardless of name or passwords).

 Since we are using a shared volume, it will be created at runtime, and thus all the code responsible for giving specific users or group permissions on the volume should execute at runtime and not at build time.
 That's why we place all the code in `start.sh`.